robotframework/robotframework/doc/userguide/src/Appendices/CommandLineOptions.rst

   -s, --suite <name>      `Selects the test suites`_ by name.
   -i, --include <tag>     `Selects the test cases`_ by tag.
   -e, --exclude <tag>     `Selects the test cases`_ by tag.
-  -c, --critical <tag>    Tests that have the given tag are `considered critical`_.
+  -c, --critical <tag>    Deprecated since RF 4.0 and has no effect anymore.
-  -n, --noncritical <tag>  Tests that have the given tag are `not critical`_.
+  -n, --noncritical <tag>  Deprecated since RF 4.0 and has no effect anymore.
   -d, --outputdir <dir>   Defines where to `create output files`_.
   -o, --output <file>     Sets the path to the generated `output file`_.
   -l, --log <file>        Sets the path to the generated `log file`_.
   -r, --report <file>     Sets the path to the generated `report file`_.
   -x, --xunit <file>      Sets the path to the generated `xUnit compatible result file`_.
-  --xunitskipnoncritical  Mark non-critical tests on `xUnit compatible result file`_ as skipped.
+  --xunitskipnoncritical  Deprecated since RF 4.0 and has no effect anymore.
   -T, --timestampoutputs  `Adds a timestamp`_ to all output files.
   --splitlog              `Split log file`_ into smaller pieces that open in
                           browser transparently.